ankitgit232000/Drowsy-Detection-System-for-Driver/README.md

     With a webcam, we will take images as input.

-📌 Detect Face in the Image and Create a Region of Interest (ROI)
+📌 Detect Face in the Image and Create a Region of Interest (ROI).

     To detect the face in the image we need to first convert the image into grayscale as the OpenCV